-As the biggest city on New Zealand’s South Island and the seat of the Canterbury Region, Christchurch is a perfect base for exploring the area a must for any New Zealand road trip itinerary.
-Numbered among the top tourist attractions in Christchurch are many of the things New Zealand is famous for, from the Southern Alps & hot springs in its backyard to hiking & walking trail inches from the city.
+Christchurch is the biggest city on New Zealand’s South Island and the seat of the Canterbury Region.
+It’s the perfect base for exploring the area and a must for any New Zealand road trip itinerary.
+Among the top tourist attractions in Christchurch, you’ll find everything New Zealand is famous for.
+The Southern Alps & hot springs sit in its backyard.
+Inches from the city, you’ll enjoy fantastic hiking & walking trails .

-Not sure what to do in Christchurch?
-Plan your trip with this guide to the best places to visit in Christchurch…
+Not sure what to do?
+Plan your trip with this guide to the coolest places to visit in Christchurch!

 Top tourist attractions in Christchurch